Coddiction-101/php-fullstack/Notes/FullNotes/README.md

 # 🐘 PHP Mastery Notes — Complete Guide for Interviews, Projects & Placements

-> **Author's Note:** These notes cover PHP from absolute scratch to advanced level.
+> **Coddiction:** These notes cover PHP from absolute scratch to advanced level.
 Every concept is explained simply with real examples.
 Perfect for GitHub storage, quick revision, interviews, and placement preparation.

 ---